 If you really want a piece of information to be seen in your design, using handwritten fonts like Satisfy is ideal.
-Especially when they are matched with a simple modern or minimalist font.
+Especially when they are matched with a simple modern, minimalist or contemporary font.

 Just take a look at how Satisfy helps draw your eye directly to the dollar amounts throughout the infographic below:

 Like with other extra unique fonts try to use this elegant typeface only for headers or to add extra emphasis.